Hampstead Heath: Pond legal challenges and maintenance

-In January 2011 the City of London announced a scheme which it said would improve the safety of the dams, to guard against damage that might result from a very large, but rare storm hitting London.
-The proposed engineering modifications of the dams were aimed at ensuring that three dams complied with the 1975 Reservoir Act.
-With the passage of the 2010 Flood and Water Management Act the City of London was advised that all the dams on the heath would need to comply with the reservoir safety regulations.
+In January 2011 the City of London announced a scheme which it said would improve the safety of the dams, to guard against damage that might result from a very large, but rare, storm hitting London.
+The proposed engineering modifications of the dams were aimed at ensuring that three dams complied with the Reservoirs Act 1975.
+With the passage of the Flood and Water Management Act 2010 the City of London was advised that all the dams on the heath would need to comply with the reservoir safety regulations.
 The proposed works in 2011 included recommendations to improve the water quality of the lake, which had suffered from algae blooms.
 The proposals for the pond dams were extensively modified in 2012–2014.
 The proposals were challenged by a consortium of groups and societies collectively called "Dam Nonsense".

-However, with the dam project being now completed, many locals have begun to accept the changes as wildlife begins to soften the border between the artificial and the natural in this area.
+In 2016, the dam project was completed, protecting the dams from collapse and providing ecological benefits.
+When the model boating pond was dredged in the previous year, during the project, a vintage Ford Cortina was found.
+It became a local landmark and someone scaled the security fence to clamp it.
+Many locals now accept the changes to the dams, as wildlife begins to soften the border between the artificial and the natural in this area.